7aitsev/ansible-tuto/step-11/README.md

 See?
 We added an empty play for web hosts at the top.
 It does nothing except `gather_facts: true`.
 But it's here because it will trigger facts gathering on hosts in group `web`.
-This is required because the haproxy playbook needs to pick facts from hosts in this group.
+This is required because the HAProxy playbook needs to pick facts from hosts in this group.
 If we don't do this, Ansible will complain saying that `ansible_all_ipv4_addresses` key doesn't exist.